vinneren-mx/datatrics-pixel/docs/README.md

-# facebook-pixel
+# datatrics-pixel

-VTEX Facebook Pixel first-party app
+VTEX Datatrics Pixel first-party app

 ## How to install

 Open the VTEX App Store and install this app on your store, or run the following command on VTEX toolbelt:

-> vtex install vtex.facebook-pixel@2.x
+> vtex install vtex.datatrics-pixel@0.x

-Now, open the app settings on your admin - https://your-store-name.myvtex.com/admin/apps - click on facebook pixel app, and fill in the Facebook Pixel id.
+Now, open the app settings on your admin - https://your-store-name.myvtex.com/admin/apps - click on Datatrics pixel app, and fill in the PRojectID.